Oblivious transfer based on single-qubit rotations: Conclusions

 In this paper we proposed a novel scheme for obliviously transferring a bit-string message from Alice to Bob.
 The scheme presented does not violate the Lo's no-go theorem \cite{lo:97} and its security is based on the laws of quantum physics.

-We proved that the protocol is unconditionally secure against {\it any} cheating strategy of Alice (it is unconditionally oblivious).
-Furthermore, we proved that it is unconditionally concealing, provided Bob performs only single-qubit measurements.
-Although intuitively our protocol should, at least for sufficiently large $n$, be secure against multi-qubit measurements, a detailed analysis of its security against Bob's coherent attacks remains to be done (similarly as for the case of recently proposed and performed quantum signatures protocol \cite{dun:wal:and:14,col:etal:14}).
+We proved that the protocol is secure against {\it any} cheating strategy of Bob before the opening phase (the protocol is concealing) as well as against a cheating Alice (it is oblivious, providing Alice maintains the probabilistic transfer).
+Furthermore, we proved that it satisfies probabilistic transfer, provided Bob performs only ``few-qubit'' measurements, bounded by a certain upper bound $\ell$ (the protocol is practically probabilistic).
+Although intuitively our protocol should, at least for sufficiently large $n$, be secure against multi-qubit measurements, a detailed analysis of its security against Bob's coherent attacks remains to be done (similarly as for the case of recently proposed and performed quantum signature protocols \cite{dun:wal:and:14,col:etal:14}).

-Our protocol does not use entanglement and its optical implementation could be performed using today's technology.